akeneo/pim-community-dev/UPGRADE.md

     # then add your own dependencies
     ```

+    Now we are ready to update the frontend dependencies:

+    ```bash
+    cd $PIM_DIR
+    yarn install
+    cd -
+    ```

-    The following PHP dependencies have changed:
+    The following JS dependencies have changed:
       - `cucumber-html-reporter` upgraded to 5.0.0
       - `eslint` upgraded to 6.0.1
       - `jquery` upgraded to 3.4.0